 Shoeless Joe Jackson completes the stolen base cycle when he swipes home in the seventh inning of the Indians' 8-3 victory over New York at Cleveland's League Park.
 The 25 year-old outfielder had made his way around the bases by stealing second and third base before his thievery of the plate to complete the deed.

 At League Park in Cleveland, Babe Ruth hits Willis Hudlin’s first delivery in the second inning over the right field fence to record his 500th career home run.
-The Bambino has more than twice the number of round-trippers than Phillies' Cy Williams who is #2 on the all-time list with 237.
+The Bambino has more than twice the number of round-trippers than Phillies' Cy Williams, who is #2 on the all-time list with 237.

-A quirk in the major league rules results results in the in the first game of a doubleheader at Cleveland Stadium being suspended due to darkness, but allowing the Tigers to beat the Indians in the nightcap, 3-2.
-The scoreless opener was stopped in the 14th inning because games because the ML edict states games started in daylight could not be completed under artificial lights, but the rule did not apply to the second game of the twin bill because it would be started after the sun went down.
+A quirk in the major league rules results in the in the first game of a doubleheader at Cleveland Stadium being suspended due to darkness, but allows the Tigers to beat the Indians in the nightcap, 3-2.
+The scoreless opener was stopped in the 14th inning because the ML edict states games started in daylight could not be completed under artificial lights, but the rule did not apply to the second game of the twin bill because it would be started after the sun went down.

 Sweeping a doubleheader, the Phillies end the Dodgers' 18-game winning streak in Philadelphia, a major league record.
 The Dodgers hadn't lost in the City of Brotherly Love since May 5, 1945.